MrForward/Portfolio-site/posts/My-Startup-Journey.md

 description: "In 2020, I built a TikTok alternative called TinTrin.
 We hit 10k downloads in 7 days with $0 marketing, then shut it down.
 Here is the story of my first product failure and the hard lesson I learned about the 'perfect product' trap."
 ---

-# TinTrin: How I Built a TikTok Competitor, Got 10k Downloads in a Week, and Why I Shut It Down

 ![TinTrin First Banner](/images/tintrin-banner.jpg)
 _That thumbnail is the actual first banner we created on day 01 of building the product, two months before launch._